-Note: Enable OS Optimized Defaults to meet the Windows 10 certification requirements.
+Note: Enable OS Optimized Defaults to meet the Windows 8 or Windows 10 certification requirements.
 When you change this setting, some other settings are changed automatically, such as CSM Support, UEFI/Legacy Boot, Secure Boot, and Secure RollBack Prevention.

 - Discard Changes: Discard the changes. - Save Changes: Save the changes.